Wirex offers a borderless account that holds a range of fiat currencies and crypto and lets you seamlessly exchange between the two.

 This also means that you have to go through a traditional sign-up, which includes uploading your personal information as well as an ID document and a selfie upload.
 Once these steps are completed, you’ll have to choose a password.
 As an extra security layer, you’ll also be asked to choose a “memorable word” which you’ll be prompted to enter on some occasions like when you want to recover your password or log-in from a new device.
 Security features such as two-factor authentication and PIN are optional and can be enabled in the app settings.

 The account type you’ll receive depends on which country you’re located in.
 The basic account - available in close to 200 countries - lets users send, receive and exchange nine different cryptocurrencies but no fiat.
 For example, users receive a bitcoin address that they can use to receive bitcoin from other wallets and exchanges.
-Users in Europe and a select number of countries in Asia-Pacific can additionally buy crypto using a local debit or credit card.
-That said, the rates for buying and selling crypto assets are pretty competitive!
-Wirex connects to a range of OTC desks and finds you the best rate.
-For its service it charges a small commission which varies depending on different factors but is always displayed to the user in the order summary.
-You’ll also pay a 1% fee for topping-up with a credit card.
+Users in Europe, the UK and a select number of countries in Asia-Pacific can additionally buy crypto using a local debit or credit card.

 What makes Wirex really interesting however, are its premium features.
 In Europe, users can open international currency accounts in Euro, British Pounds and US Dollars, effecitvely making Wirex a multi-currency wallet.
 Adding a currency means that you will receive a local bank account number and can start accepting and sending payments just like a local would.
 For example, if you live in Europe and you want to get paid by someone in the UK, you can give them your UK bank account information.
 Once you receive the payment, you can swap the Pounds for Euros at the best rate (called the interbank rate) inside the Wirex app and e.g withdraw the money to your main bank account in Europe.